rybakit/msgpack.php/README.md

 $value = MessagePack::unpack($packed);
 ```

 If the packed data is received in chunks (e.g. when reading from a stream), use the `tryUnpack` method, which attempts
-to unpack data and returns an array of unpacked messages (if any) instead of throwing an `InsufficientDataException`:
+to unpack the data and returns an array of unpacked messages (if any) instead of throwing an `InsufficientDataException`:

 ```php
 while ($chunk = ...) {